TheArjunAgarwal/sem3-notes/agth.typ

   Bidding below this amount is not optimal as say if you bid $y - epsilon$ where $y$ is the bid as if you know you win bid; then if an agent bids $y - epsilon/2$ and wins; the agent could be better off bidding $y - epsilon/2 + tilde(epsilon)$.

-  This implies that it is weakly dominent to bid one's valuation in a second price auction as the payoff function is $0$ if you are not the highest bidder and $v_i - b_((2))$ otherwise.
+  This implies that it is weakly dominant to bid one's valuation in a second price auction as the payoff function is $0$ if you are not the highest bidder and $v_i - b_((2))$ otherwise.

-  Similerly, bidding your value is weakly dominated in First Price Auction as the valuation function is $0$ if you are not the highest bidder and $v_i - b_(i)$ otherwise.
+  Similarly, bidding your value is weakly dominated in First Price Auction as the valuation function is $0$ if you are not the highest bidder and $v_i - b_(i)$ otherwise.
 ]
 #definition(title: "Awesome Auctions")[
- We want an auction to have the following propoerties
+ We want an auction to have the following properties
-- *Dominent Stratergy Incentive Compatible (DSIC)*: Truthful bidding must be a dominant stratergy.
+- *Dominant Strategy Incentive Compatible (DSIC)*: Truthful bidding must be a dominant stratergy.
-- *Strong Performence Guarentee*: Maximize $sum x_i v_i$ or social surplus where $x_i$ is $1$ if $i$ wins and $0$ if $i$ loses, subject to the obvious feasibility constraint that $sum_(i=1)^n x_i <= 1$ as we have only one item.
+- *Strong Performance Guarantee*: Maximize $sum x_i v_i$ or social surplus where $x_i$ is $1$ if $i$ wins and $0$ if $i$ loses, subject to the obvious feasibility constraint that $sum_(i=1)^n x_i <= 1$ as we have only one item.
-- *Polytime Computablity*
+- *Polyline Computability*
 ]
-An awesome auction is clearly desireable as truthful bidding is a dominant stratergy, the auction gurentees that the item will go to the agents who value it the most and the auction can be decided before the heat-death of the universe.
+An awesome auction is clearly desirable as truthful bidding is a dominant strategy, the auction guarantees that the item will go to the agents who value it the most and the auction can be decided before the heat-death of the universe.
 #claim[
   Second Price Auction is awesome.
 ]
-== Sponsered Search Auction
+== Sponsored Search Auction
-Perhaps the most profitiable auction of all time.
-In 2014, it made around 98% of google's revenue#footnote[You know, back when it was search engine and advertisment company and not an AI obssesed mega corporation burning money left and right].
+Perhaps the most profitable auction of all time.
+In 2014, it made around 98% of google's revenue#footnote[You know, back when it was search engine and advertisement company and not an AI obsessed mega corporation burning money left and right].

-Similarly, not having a good sponsered search auction was one of the reasons behind the downfall of Yahoo.
+Similarly, not having a good sponsored search auction was one of the reasons behind the downfall of Yahoo.
-#definition(title:"Sponsered Search Auction")[
+#definition(title:"Sponsored Search Auction")[
 Given $k$ add slots and and agents $j in [n]$ with per click value of $v_j$ of the agents.
 Assuming the click through rate of these slots is $alpha_i, i in k$.
 Thus, if agent $i$ gets slot $j$ then the value obtained is $alpha_j v_i_j$.

-An auction to alot thee $k$ slots to $n$ agent is called an sponsered search auction.
+An auction to allot thee $k$ slots to $n$ agent is called an sponsored search auction.
 ]
-#prob[Can we design an awesome sponsered search auction?]
+#prob[Can we design an awesome sponsored search auction?]
 #solution[
 *Step 1* Assume that all agents bid their true values and choose an allocation rule that maximizes the social surplus and runs in polytime.

-*Step 2* Design a payment rule that makes truthfulnes dominent.
+*Step 2* Design a payment rule that makes truthfulness dominant.

 *Step 3* Profit!
 ]